willclarkson/lsstScratchWIC/README.md

 By default, the notebooks all look in subdirectories of the working directory for the precomputed metrics.

 However, if you uncomment the relevant lines in the notebooks, they will look in subdirectory data/metricOutputs in the repository.
+This is handy if you want other users to be able to use your pre-computed metrics.

 There is also an output directory data/fomOutputs - however I recommend you test somewhere else first before making that your output directory since